University at Buffalo vs CUNY Bernard M Baruch College

 The Financial Comparison

-Ten years after enrollment, CUNY Bernard M Baruch College graduates earn a median of $75,971 compared to $70,814 at University at Buffalo.
-The payback period is 6.3 years at University at Buffalo versus 3.7 years at CUNY Bernard M Baruch College.
+Then look at what that buys.
+Ten years after enrollment, CUNY Bernard M Baruch College graduates earn a median $75,971 against $70,814 at University at Buffalo.
+The cost earns itself back in 6.3 years at University at Buffalo and 3.7 years at CUNY Bernard M Baruch College.

-Graduates leave CUNY Bernard M Baruch College with a median $11,512 in debt versus $19,000 at University at Buffalo.
-The debt-to-earnings ratios are 0.41 and 0.24 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave CUNY Bernard M Baruch College owing a median $11,512 versus $19,000 at University at Buffalo.
+Their debt-to-earnings ratios are 0.41 and 0.24 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers